 Understanding Inequality Graphs

 Before diving into real-world applications, it’s important to understand what an inequality graph represents.
 In mathematics, an inequality compares two values, showing that one is greater than, less than, or not equal to the other.
 When graphed, these inequalities define a region on the coordinate plane where all points satisfy the given condition.
-Here's one way to look at it: the inequality y > 2x + 1 represents all the points above the line y = 2x + 1.
+As an example, the inequality y > 2x + 1 represents all the points above the line y = 2x + 1.

 This visual representation makes it easier to see the range of possible solutions, which is especially useful in scenarios where multiple conditions must be met simultaneously.